-From 9:09 AM PDT to 10:45 AM PDT, the affected Gmail users experienced:
+From 9:09 AM PDT to 10:45 AM PDT, the affected users using Gmail experienced:

 - Error messages while signed in.
 These messages were 700 series error messages in the Gmail interface such as, "the system encountered a problem" and "Retrying." - Sign-in and access issues.
-These include the inability to sign in (receiving 500 series errors) or being unable to interact with the Gmail interface.
+This includes the inability to sign in (receiving 500 series errors) or being unable to interact with the Gmail interface.
 Some users also experienced delays in incoming message delivery for a brief period after their access was restored.